-As shown in the Use Case Overview in section 2, there are a number of different ways that you can use the Aras Office Connector to create and save documents.
+As shown in the Use Case Overview in section 2, there are several different ways that you can use the Aras Office Connector to create and save documents.
 This section describes the procedures associated with these different use cases.

 4.1 Creating a New Aras Document